jcnouwens/terraform-wam-workshop-exc3/README.md

 # Storage Account

-This repository is created for demo purposes.
+This repository is created for demo purposes
-This terraform module simplifies the process of creating and managing storage accounts on azure with customizable options and features, offering a flexible and powerful solution for managing azure storage through code.

 ## Goals